gbdev/pandocs/content/Rendering.md

 are then associated with a *palette*.

 A palette consists in a array of colors, 4 in the Game Boy's case.
-Palettes are stored differently in monoschrome and color versions of the console.
+Palettes are stored differently in monochrome and color versions of the console.
 When applied to a tile, each color ID is used as an index to select the color in the palette array, which then gets sent to the LCD.